MHJahanbakhsh/notes/REACT.md

   if(localStorage.getItem('isSignedIn')==1){
     setIsLoggedIn(true)
-  } //the problem is it creates infinite loop.that's why we need use Effect.changing state causes reRender and in every rerender states changes again and so on
+  } //the problem is it creates infinite loop.that's why we need use Effect(to control this process).
+  //changing state causes reRender and in every rerender states changes again and so on

   const loginHandler = (email, password) => {
     // We should of course check email and password